mpolden/unp/README.md

 trigger an event.

 `Remove` determines whether archive files should be deleted after unpacking.

-`ArchiveExt` sets the archive extension that we expect to unpack.

 `PostCommand` is an optional command to be run after unpacking completes.